brunoex/Bubbles/README.md

 # Bubbles
-Create bubbles in HTML canvas with vanilla JS on click and on key down
+Click or sapce to create bubbles in HTML canvas with vanilla JS